ZhenbangYou/SysY-Front-End/README.md

   - a *deque* field holding the values of elements for constant arrays.
   - two pointers to variable records to accomodate an array access (as an array access can appear as a left value in the left hand side of an assignment, a **variable record** ought to be able to represent an array access which involves another two **variable records**).
   - a boolean field specifying whether being an array access can be added **for convinience**, which is **not mandatory**.

+Thus two new methods are needed to add new **variable record**, one for arrays and the other for array accesses.

+Let us make a brief summary about methods needed in the **variable recors** in order to add new instances:
+  - one to add a scalar variable
+  - one to add a parameter
+  - one to add a constant
+  - one to add an array (either variable or constant)
+  - one to add an array access

 #### Detail
 Do not forget to declare a constant array since the subscripts can be variables.